What is customer experience & why it’s important: 2022 guide

 What’s important is that all these teams are working together to create a seamless, consistent experience for the customer.

-Since every customer interaction is usually handled by a separate department, it may seem like having satisfactory metrics within each department would be enough to create a great customer experience.
-However, the tricky part about customer experience is that the consumer does not experience their relationship with your company as a series of smaller interactions, but rather will remember it as one ongoing interaction.
+Since a separate department usually handles every customer interaction, it may seem like having satisfactory metrics within each department would be enough to create a great customer experience.
+However, the tricky part is that the consumer does not experience their relationship with your company as a series of smaller interactions, but rather will remember it as one ongoing interaction.

 This can create problems for organizations in which various departments are siloed and do not communicate in between each other.
 Silos can result in customers having to repeat information, fill out forms multiple times, or just a customer journey that drags on longer than needed.

 For instance, agents should be able to easily access context like what items are in a customer’s shopping cart or what outbound email promotions they’ve opened, even if the marketing team is directly responsible for that information.
 Likewise, a marketing team should have insight into past support interactions so they can send customers more targeted emails.

 Being aware of customer experience from an end-to-end viewpoint and making sure customers’ needs are at the center of attention every step of the way is key for creating a good customer experience.